 Then the King and the Queen visited Buzzy Bees, a daycare center that was opened in 1999 by the then Queen Beatrix.
 After the lunch with Governor Berkel, members of the Executive Council and other guests, the Royal Couple visited the Hazels Plantation and the Prins van Oranje Plantation, named after the visit made in 1987 by the then Prince Willem-Alexander.

 Then the King and the Queen went to the Historical Foundation Museum of St. Eustatius where was opened the exhibition “Days of Slavery in St. Eustatius” to mark the 150 years anniversary of abolition of slavery.
-The visit in St Eustatius ended with a cultural event at the Wilhelmina Park.Filed under Dutch Royals
+The visit in St Eustatius ended with a cultural event at the Wilhelmina Park.Filed under The Netherlands

-Tagged Dutch Inauguration 2013, Exhibition, King Willem-Alexander, Queen Máxima, St Eustatius.
+Tagged Dutch Inauguration 2013, Exhibition, King Willem-Alexander of The Netherlands, Queen Máxima of the Netherlands, St Eustatius.